Machining and Metalworking at Home

 Metal Shaper Files

-This information is useful for any brand of small (or even large) metal shaper.
-AMMCO and the Delta produced version have the same basic design.
+Much information here is useful for any brand of small (or even large) metal shaper.
+The AMMCO and Delta produced versions have the same basic design.
 The Atlas (aka Craftsman or Acorn) shaper also has a file here.

 back to Table Of Contents on this page